 Who Talks in Their Sleep?

 Sleep talking can happen to practically anyone but is more frequent in young children and adult men.
+It is associated with REM-related arousal.
+There’s no real treatment for sleep talking, but it’s pretty rare that somniloquy is actually bad enough to warrant needing treatment (we’ll get to Dion McGregor’s in a moment, though).
 It also has a genetic component to it so your chances of chatting while asleep are greater if you have family members that are sleep talkers.
 Approximately half of children between the ages of 3 and 10 have regular episodes of sleep talking.
 Most of them tend to grow out of it with episodes getting rare as they age.

 Causes of Sleep Talking